-Use interactive tools, such as polls, surveys, Q&A, and chat to have authentic conversations with your attendees.
+Use interactive tools, such as polls, surveys, Q&A, and chat, to have authentic conversations with your attendees.

-MISTAKE #5 DEATH BY 1,000 BULLETS
+Mistake #5 Death by 1,000 Bullets

 Want to bore your audience to death?
 Give them PowerPoint slides crammed with line after line of text.
-Soon they will tune out to check email, talk to a colleague and, eventually, leave.
+Soon they will tune out to check email, talk to a colleague and, eventually, exit the presentation.

 Presenters have long struggled with the problem of excessive text.
-More words do not strengthen your message - they weaken it.
+More words do not strengthen your message-they weaken it.
 Always remember you are telling a story.
 Your visuals are there to support that story, not convey it word for word.
 Build visually interesting slides that put the focus on powerful images, then support those images with a few bullets that highlight key points.
-And don't simply read those bullets - nothing turns off an audience faster than feeling like they're listening your notes.
+And don't simply read those bullets-nothing turns off an audience faster than feeling like they're listening your notes.
 The best presentations let the speaker tell the story, not the slide.